 Provide a seamless experience where nobody will have to do more than tap on an icon to get connected (no friction, no entering passwords) and keep the menu they'll need to use clean and tidy.

 With a separate section – the offers section – get the incentives going for every single step they complete (data, referrals, downloading your app, etc.).
-Send them an email each time you have something new to offer and to promote and keep them notified via app as well.
+Send them an email each time you have something new to offer, personalize it as per their preference and notify them.

 3. Conflicts between the various channels